davidf03/hcdocs/README.md

 State Classes are generally programmatically applied, with rare exception.

 Separating State Classes from the [class structures](#scss-nomenclature-anatomy-note) they modify aims to make their usage more generic than regular [modifiers](#scss-nomenclature-modifiers).
-It also allows them to be used across a structure without breaking the [proscription against directly modifying](#scss-composition-rules-modifying-elements) a [block's](#scss-nomenclature-blocks) [elements](#scss-nomenclature-elements), and between structures without breaking the [one against inter-structure referencing](#scss-composition-rules-inter-referencing).
+It allows them to be used across a structure without breaking the [proscription against directly modifying](#scss-composition-rules-modifying-elements) a [block's](#scss-nomenclature-blocks) [elements](#scss-nomenclature-elements), and between structures without breaking the [one against inter-structure referencing](#scss-composition-rules-inter-referencing).

 In the case of naturally occurring states, such as hovered, disabled, etc., they provide an interface for applying, and framework for definitively grappling with, styles *not to be* bound to :pseudo-selectors whose presence in practice may or may not *actually* conform to a DOM structure's intended presentational state, or for that matter even occur on the DOM structure at all as in the case of complex, artificial input controls, etc.